 - Closed sturdy footwear is recommended as you will have to negotiate some loose rocks when hiking in the area.

 - Where to stay.
-There are several hotels, shops, and restaurants in Yulara at the entrance of the National Park.
-We stayed at the Emu Walk Apartments.
+There are a few hotels, shops, and restaurants in Yulara at the entrance of the National Park.

 More travel tips for Australia: